How to Measure static water level .?:

 Always with an eye to helping customers, David Harbison Jr. and a team of skilled craftsmen and professionals hit the local hardware store in research and development mode.
 It was then the Bison Pump was born.

 Currently, Bison Pumps manufactures hand water pumps for both shallow and deep well applications.
-Recent additions to the Bison Pumps product line is the commercial hand pump capable of yielding 12 gallons per minute, the low profile pump for below grade or covered well casings, and the utility shallow well hand pump for an economical emergency use application.
+Recent additions to the Bison Pumps product line is the Community deep well hand water pump capable of yielding 12 gallons per minute, the Deep Well Hand Water Pump for below grade or covered well casings, and the utility shallow well pumps for an economical emergency use application.
 Spreading into a new market for playgrounds and education centers, Bison developed the playground pump kit and child-safe pumps.

 “If you want access to your well water and physics does not render it impossible, then Bison Pumps can do it.
 We sell many custom application pumps every year.
 Recently, we modified our shallow well pump for a playground in Singapore to demonstrate how water is used to create energy.
 A customer wanted to pump saltwater into her hot tub, so we created a shallow well hand pump from 316 stainless steel to prevent corrosion.
 Every day is a challenge, but in a good way.
 When you have to adjust daily to meet customer’s needs, then change becomes easier in all aspects of the business,” said Harbison.